beginning of content

 Can LSD cause long-term problems?

-Some LSD users may develop hallucinogen persisting perception disorder.
-This involves long-term hallucinogenic experiences, which can be distressing.
+Some LSD users may get hallucinogen persisting perception disorder (HPPD).
+This can cause constant hallucinogen experiences, which can be distressing.
+HPPD can be irreversible.

-What if I use other drugs or alcohol together with LSD?
+What if I use other drugs with LSD?

-The effects of taking LSD with other drugs (including those purchased over the counter or prescribed by your doctor) can be unpredictable and dangerous.
+The effects of taking LSD with other drugs can be unpredictable.
+This includes medicines purchased over the counter or prescribed by your doctor.

 Can I become dependent on LSD?